JulianGHill/openrelik-worker-dissect-ncsc-nl/README.md

   (for example `libewf`, `libguestfs-tools`) if you operate outside Docker.
 - The preset list for the bundle lives in `src/target_query_bundle.py` (`TARGET_QUERY_BUNDLE`).
   Tweak that list to add new `target-query -f` arguments or rename the generated CSV files.
+- If Dissect misses a requested preset (for example when a plugin is not shipped in your version), the worker logs the skip and continues with the remaining bundle items.

+### Preset groups & Yara usage

+- The optional `bundle_scopes` autocomplete lets you pick one or many preset groups.
+Leave it set to `Everything` to mimic the historical behaviour or add any combination of `all_event_logs`, `mft_timeline`, `application_execution`, `file_folder_opening`, `deleted_items_file_existence`, `browser_activity`, or `external_device_usage` for focused runs.
+- The worker now bundles `yara-python`.
+Rebuild and redeploy the container after pulling this change, and re-run `uv sync --group test` locally so your venv picks up the dependency before running tests.
+- Provide a custom rule in the `yara_rule` textarea to run `target-query -f yara` alongside the selected presets.
+Leaving the field blank skips the scan.
+When populated, the bundle appends a `*-yara.csv` file for each matching target input.

 ##### Obligatory Fine Print
 This is not an official product of Fox-IT, NCSC-NL, or any commercial entity.
 It is